 We provide our executive officers and other employees with base salary to compensate them for services rendered during the fiscal year.
-We believe that our base salaries are competitive and we generally compare our executive officer base salaries to the 45th - 80th percentile of the technology industry compensation data obtained.
+We believe that our base salaries are competitive and we generally compare our executive officer base salaries to the 30th - 80th percentile of the technology industry compensation data obtained.
 We compare this range, allowing for compensation at the upper reaches where appropriate, because executive compensation in the technology industry is intensely competitive and some of our competitors are larger organizations that compensate executive management at greater levels than organizations of our size.
 Due to the intense competition to both attract and retain talent, it is appropriate to target compensation for our executives at these levels.
 In some circumstances, such as the need to retain key individuals, to recognize roles that were larger in scope or accountability than standard market positions and/or to reward individual performance, we may need to provide compensation above these ranges.

 Salary levels are typically reviewed annually each October as part of our performance review process as well as upon a promotion or other change in job responsibility.
-In addition to considering the analysis provided by Compensia discussed above, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review in October 2016; and the overall experience of each executive officer when approving the base salary levels that became effective in October 2017.
-The table below shows the fiscal 2017 and 2018 base salary rates for each named executive officers:
+Mr. Mirchandani's salary was set in this employment agreement.
+No adjustments were otherwise made in fiscal 2019.
+In addition to considering the analysis provided by Compensia discussed above, the Compensation Committee considered the scope of and accountability associated with each executive officer's position; the performance of each executive officer since the last annual review; and the overall experience of each executive officer when approving the base salary levels that became effective in October 2018.
+The table below shows the fiscal 2018 and 2019 base salary rates for each named executive officer:

-Name and Principal Position Held - Fiscal 2018 Salary (1) - Fiscal 2017 Salary (1) mount of ncrease Percentage Increase N. Robert Hammer (2) Chairman, President and Chief Executive Officer \$ 628,000 \$ 628,000 \$ % Alan G. Bunte (3) Executive Vice President and Chief Operating Officer 541,000 541,000 - % Brian Carolan (4) Vice President and Chief Financial Officer 397,000 397,000 % Ron Miiller (5) Senior Vice President of Worldwide Sales 371,000 371,000 - %
+Name and Principal Position Held iscal 2019 Salary (1) Fiscal 2018 Salary (1) Amount of Increase Percentage Increase Sanjay Mirchandani (2) President and Chief Executive Officer \$ 500,000 N/A N/A N/A N. Robert Hammer (3) Former Chairman, President and Chief Executive Officer 628,000 628,000 % Alan G. Bunte (4) Former Executive Vice President and Chief Operating Officer 541,000 541,000 Brian Carolan (5) Vice President and Chief Financial Officer 397,000 397,000 Ron Miiller (6) Former Senior Vice President of Worldwide Sales 371,000 371,000 %

-- (1) Base salaries were effective since October 2016. - (2) In fiscal 2018, Mr. Hammer's base salary was at approximately the 65th percentile of the technology industry compensation data obtained. - (3) In fiscal 2018, Mr. Bunte's base salary was at approximately the 65th percentile of the technology industry compensation data obtained. - (4) In fiscal 2018, Mr. Carolan's base salary at approximately the 45th percentile of the technology industry compensation data obtained. - (5) In Fiscal 2018, Mr. Miiller's base salary was at approximately the 80th percentile of the technology industry compensation data obtained.
+- (1) Base salaries were effective since October 2016 and, solely with respect to Mr. Mirchandani, February 2019. - (2) In fiscal 2019, Mr. Mirchandani's base salary was at approximately the 35th percentile of the technology industry compensation data obtained. - (3) In fiscal 2019, Mr. Hammer's base salary was at approximately the 80th percentile of the technology industry compensation data obtained. - (4) In fiscal 2019, Mr. Bunte's base salary was at approximately the 80th percentile of the technology industry compensation data obtained. - (5) In fiscal 2019, Mr. Carolan's base salary was at approximately the 40th percentile of the technology industry compensation data obtained. - (6) In fiscal 2019, Mr. Miiller's base salary was at approximately the 30th percentile of the technology industry compensation data obtained.